Belinda Lee: Death

 On 12 March 1961, Belinda Lee died in a car crash in San Bernardino County, California, on her way to Los Angeles from Las Vegas, on Highway 91, nine miles east of Baker, California.
 She was a passenger in a car going 100 mph when a tyre blew, causing the car to skid.
 Lee was thrown from the car and found lying 63 ft away and was pronounced dead at Barstow Community Hospital.
-Three Italian men with her in the car were injured.
+Two Italian men with her in the car were injured, Gualtiero Jacopetti was also hurt.

 Her ashes are interred in the Non-Catholic Cemetery (Cimitero acattolico) in Rome, Italy.

 After her death at age 25, the Monthly Film Bulletin called her "an actress who will now always be remembered with affection as a star in the Crawford and Mercouri class."

 She left the bulk of her estate – thought to be £20,000 – to the Rome Centre of Experimental Cinematography to be used for establishing scholarships for promising students of the Motion Film Academy of Rome.